spack/spack/lib/spack/docs/packaging_guide.rst

 After staging, Spack applies patches to downloaded packages, if any have been specified in the package file.
-This command will run the install process throught he fetch, stage, and patch phases.
+This command will run the install process through the fetch, stage, and patch phases.
 Spack keeps track of whether patches have already been applied and skips this step if they have been.
 If Spack discovers that patches didn't apply cleanly on some previous run, then it will restage the entire